nzmichaelh/vedirect/README.md

 This tool parses the [VE.Direct][ved] TEXT protocol and exports the metrics over [Prometheus][prom] and [MQTT][mqtt].
-This can be used to monitor your solar installation and view them in tools like [Grafana](https://grafana.com/) or [Home Assistant][hass].
+This can be used to monitor your solar installation and view statistics in tools like [Grafana](https://grafana.com/) or [Home Assistant][hass].

 ## Usage